 "The goal as a company is to have customer service that is not just the best but legendary."

 Emotional intelligence (EI or EQ) - the capability of individuals to recognise and manage their emotions and those of others.

 Being aware of the concept of EQ and then developing it is essential for employees, regardless of their role.
 High EQ is no longer an add-on but a ‘must-have.’

 Customer Service Skills Training Courses in Melbourne, Sydney, Brisbane, Perth & Australia Wide

-Why is customer service training so important?
+why is customer service training so important?

 While your offerings are still important as a selling feature, what really sets organisations apart and convinces customers is their actions.
 Your employees are the face of your organisation; every interaction they have with clients or members of the public represents you and will influence their view of you.
-Most importantly, your team’s customer service skills influence whether a person will buy from you, both now and in the future.
+Most importantly, your team’s customer service skills training influence whether a person will buy from you, both now and in the future.

 - Improve customer retention rate

 - Improve overall customer satisfaction